Oofone/prod-pyth101/README.md

 # prod-pyth101
-Seminar series, writing good python that is production ready.
+Seminar series; writing good python that is production ready.
 Covering topics like OOPs, Unit-tests, Logging, and Dependency Injection.

 The notebook Python Brush Up and OOPs serves as a quick run-through to just quickly go through a very small python module and understand how to structure your code and make it readable and easy to understand and collaborate with.